 • To maintain the highest standards in attitude and industry

-The first term will begin on Tuesday 29th January.
-Year 8’s, Year 9’s and Year 13’s should arrive in their Houses by 12 noon Monday 28th January.
-All other boarders should arrive in their Houses between 1.00 – 4.00 pm on Monday 28th January.
-BBQ’s follow at 4.00 pm
+The first term will begin on Tuesday 4th February 2020.
+Year 8’s, 9’s & Year 13’s should arrive in their houses by 12 noon on Monday 3rd February.
+Please provide them with lunch.
+All other boarders should arrive in their houses between 1.00 – 5.00 pm on Monday 3rd February.
+House BBQ’s 4.00 pm on Monday 3rd February.

-First day of Term Three Monday 22nd July Winter Boarding Day Friday 9th August Boarding Parent Interviews Friday 1.30 pm – 3.30 pm Parent / Student Dinner Friday 6.00 pm Concert Friday 7.30pm Teacher only day Thursday 5th September Mid Term Break Friday 6th September End of Term Three Friday 27th September
+First day of Term Three Monday 20th July Winter Boarding Day Friday 14th August Boarding Parent Interviews 1.30 pm – 3.30 pm Concert 5.00pm Parent / Student Dinner 6.00 pm NCEA Teacher only day Monday 10th August Teacher only day Thursday 3rd September Mid Term Break Friday 4th September End of Term Three Friday 25th September

 Boys will need to bring their own duvet cover and pillow.
 Pillow cases, sheets and mattress are all provided.